revans2/incubator-storm/docs/documentation/Resource_Aware_Scheduler_overview.md

     public T setMemoryLoad(Number onHeap)

 Parameters:
-* Number onHeap – The amount of on heap memory an instance of this component will consume
+* Number onHeap – The amount of heap memory an instance of this component will consume

 If no value is provided for offHeap, 0.0 will be used.
 If no value is provided for onHeap, or if the API is never called for a component, the default value will be used.